lauren-cordova/event-agent/README.md

 # 🤖 Event Agent

-An intelligent agent that processes event-related emails, extracts event details, and stores them in DynamoDB.
-Built with Python, Gmail API, OpenAI, and AWS.
+An intelligent agent that processes event-related emails, extracts event details, and stores them in a hybrid database architecture.
+Built with Python, Gmail API, OpenAI, AWS DynamoDB, and Qdrant vector database.
 The application provides a Streamlit interface for viewing and managing events, with the option to export events to Google Sheets.

 ## Features

 - 📧 **Email Processing**: Automatically fetches and processes event-related emails from Gmail
 - 🤖 **AI-Powered Extraction**: Uses OpenAI to intelligently extract event details from email content
-- 🗄️ **DynamoDB Storage**: Stores emails and events in AWS DynamoDB for efficient querying
+- 🗄️ **Hybrid Storage**: Stores emails in Qdrant (vector database) and events in DynamoDB
 - 🎯 **Event Management**: Tracks and manages events with detailed information
 - 🎨 **Streamlit Interface**: Beautiful web interface for monitoring and managing the system
-- **Google Sheets Export**: Export events to Google Sheets for additional analysis
+- 📊 **Google Sheets Export**: Export events to Google Sheets for additional analysis
-- **Qdrant Integration**: Vector search capabilities for enhanced event matching
+- 🔍 **Vector Search**: Qdrant integration for enhanced email storage and retrieval

 ## Architecture